 Drug Paraphernalia – California HS 11364

-In California, the crime of possession of drug paraphernalia is charged under Health & Safety Code 11364(a) making it unlawful to possess an opium pipe or any device, contrivance, instrument, or paraphernalia used for unlawfully injecting or smoking a controlled substance.
+In California, the crime of possession of drug paraphernalia is charged under Health & Safety Code 11364(a) hs making it unlawful to possess an opium pipe or any device, contrivance, instrument, or paraphernalia used for unlawfully injecting or smoking a controlled substance.
 Devices or instrument may include, but are not limited to, crack-cocaine, methamphetamine, or heroin.
-When arrested or charged with this offense, it’s in your best interest to retain a Drug Paraphernalia Defense Lawyer at the cases earliest juncture.
+When arrested or charged with this offense, it’s in your best interest to retain a Newport Beach Drug Crimes Lawyer at the cases earliest juncture.
 The following article will address 6 important things you should know about the charge of possessing “drug paraphernalia”.

 1. What Must the Prosecutor Prove for this Offense?

 According to CALCRIM 2410, in order for you to be found guilty of possession of controlled substance paraphernalia under HS 11364(a), the government holds the burden to prove each of the following elements beyond a reasonable doubt: